17 Best Yoga Poses for Anxiety (Depression and Stress)

 There are a range of different techniques, each with their own effect on the body and emotions.

-Cow Pose is typically practiced with Cat Pose, encouraging you to inhale and exhale, while awakening your spine.
+This form encourages you to inhale and exhale, while awakening your spine.

 Robert Butera in his book, Yoga Therapy for Stress and Anxiety explains that the key is to connect your breath with your movement.

-Pose 9: Cat Pose (Marjaryasana)
+Pose 9: Cat (Marjaryasana)

-9. Cat Pose (Marjaryasana)
+9. Cat (Marjaryasana)

 The Cat Pose consists of relaxation of your back by taking on a posture of a cat… this movement allows us grounding as we begin to gently open up the back body and stimulate the core.